NTR: Kathanayakudu: Plot

-Time passes, Rama Rao couple is blessed with 8 sons & 4 daughters.
-At present, Rama Rao plans a project Seetharama Kalyanam in the role of Ravana, but no one comes forward to direct, so, he takes the project for which he toils in a steady position for 20 hours in a single shot.
-Thereafter, a tragic incident, when he is on the set of Irugu Porugu, his elder son Rama Krishna passes away.
+As time passes, the Rama Rao couple is blessed with eight sons & four daughters.
+At present, Rama Rao plans a project Seetharama Kalyanam in the role of Ravana, but no one comes forward to direct, so he takes the project for which he toils in a steady position for 20 hours in a single shot.
+After that, a tragic incident occurs when he is on the set of Irugu Porugu; his elder son, Rama Krishna, passes away.
 Yet, he withstands and completes the shoot, showing his dedication to movies.
 Years roll by, and Rama Rao & Nageswara Rao have been honored with Padma Shri by Govt of India where they are disdained as Madrasis by Prime minister Indira Gandhi when Rama Rao affirms that the pair belongs to Andhra Pradesh.
-Hereafter, Nageswara Rao shifts the Industry to Hyderabad but Rama Rao stays back to find a permanent solution for the recognition of the Telugu people.
-Eventually, Prime Minister declares a national emergency in the country when a lot of atrocities occur and Rama Rao turns against them.
-During the time of the '70s, Rama Rao decides to construct Ramakrishna Cine Studios in memory of his deceased son, when his career is at a low.
-So, he makes a prestigious project Daana Veera Soora Karna in his direction, playing 3 vital roles, taking care of the production department, and completing it within 38 days which becomes a huge blockbuster.
+Hereafter, Nageswara Rao shifts the Industry to Hyderabad, but Rama Rao stays back to find a permanent solution for recognizing the Telugu people.
+Eventually, the Prime Minister declared a national emergency in the country when many atrocities occurred, and Rama Rao turned against them.
+During the '70s, Rama Rao constructed Ramakrishna Cine Studios in memory of his deceased son when his career was low.
+So, he did a prestigious project, Daana Veera Soora Karna, in his direction, playing three vital roles, taking care of the production department, and completing it within 38 days, which became a huge blockbuster.
 After that, he grabs several hits, such as Adavi Ramudu, Yamagola, Vetagaadu etc.

-Then, Diviseema cyclone effect hits Andhra Pradesh which creates devastation when Nageswara Rao also accompanies Rama Rao and they again collect donations for their welfare.
-There, a transformation occurs and Rama Rao decides to spend the rest of his life in public service.
-He consults various scholarly people and even the public requests him to step into politics.
+Then, Diviseema cyclone effect hits Andhra Pradesh, creating devastation when Nageswara Rao accompanies Rama Rao, and they again collect donations for their welfare.
+There, a transformation occurs, and Rama Rao decides to spend the rest of his life in public service.
+He consults various scholars, and even the public requests him to step into politics.
 At that moment, the ruling party starts questioning Rama Rao's son-in-law and Minister of Communication Nara Chandrababu Naidu, but he maintains patience.
 Simultaneously, the Chief Ministers of Andhra Pradesh are continuously changing the center's command.
-Bhavanam Venkatarami Reddy, the childhood friend of Rama Rao, becomes the 8th Chief Minister and he invites Rama Rao to his swearing-in ceremony.
+Bhavanam Venkatarami Reddy, Rama Rao's childhood friend, becomes the 8th Chief Minister, and he invites Rama Rao to his swearing-in ceremony.
 There, Rama Rao meets a Congress party leader Nadendla Bhaskar Rao who, too, encourages him, with an assurance of his backing.
-At the age of 60, Rama Rao decides to establish a party, for which his entire family opposes except his son Nandamuri Harikrishna.
+At 60, Rama Rao decides to establish a party, which his entire family opposes except his son Nandamuri Harikrishna.
 Though Basavaramatarakam is disinterested, she respects her husband's decision and gives her warm comfort.
 Finally, the movie ends with Rama Rao announcing his party name, Telugu Desam.